SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 1. From the exit cell, extend directly upward (+Y).
 2. For each extension cell, check if it is "fully outside."
 3. If not fully outside, continue extending upward.
-4. The first fully-outside cell's hub becomes a graphExit destination.
+4. The first fully-outside cell becomes an exit cell.
+Its hub is discovered using single-boundary hub discovery (see Hub Discovery: For destination cells)—it only needs line-of-sight to one boundary crossing since entities arrive here when exiting.
+This hub becomes a graphExit destination.

 **Extension direction:** Always +Y (upward).
 Exit cells have sky access by definition, so extending upward will eventually reach open air.
 This handles the common case of vertical cave openings.
 Horizontal cave mouths (opening into a cliff face) will still work—the extension rises above the terrain until clear.